wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 ## Guardian Network

-Validators that exist in their own P2P network serve as Wormhole's oracle by observing activity on-chain and generating signed messages attesting to that activity.
+Validators that exist in their own P2P network, serving as Wormholes oracles by observing activity on-chain and generating signed messages attesting to that activity.

 ## Guardian Set